 Link: Apply now for the American Express® Gold Card

 American Express Membership Rewards is one of the most popular transferable points currencies, and there’s arguably one best personal card for earning Amex points — the American Express® Gold Card (review).
-The card recently underwent a full refresh, and in this post I wanted to take a closer look at why this card should be in most points collectors’ wallets.
+In this post, I want to take a closer look at why this card should be in most points collectors’ wallets.

 In this post:

 In particular, this card is a points earning powerhouse for those who spend a lot on food, whether it’s at restaurants or at supermarkets.
-In this post I wanted to take a look at eight reasons you should consider picking up the Amex Gold Card, beyond the excellent welcome offer.
+In this post, I wanted to take a look at 10 reasons you should consider picking up the Amex Gold Card.
+In no particular order…

 4x points at restaurants worldwide